 As noted earlier, net position may serve as a useful indicator of the Water Board's financial position.
-In the Water Board's case, assets exceeded liabilities by \$51.7 million at the close of the most recent fiscal year, an annual increase of \$1.4 million, or 2.7%, inclusive of prior period adjustment.
+In the Water Board's case, assets exceeded liabilities by \$52.8 million at the close of the most recent fiscal year, an annual increase of \$1.0 million, or 2.0%.

-By far the largest portion of the Water Board's net position (94.4%) reflects its investment in the utility plant (e.g., land, buildings, equipment, reservoirs and pipelines), less related debt.
+By far the largest portion of the Water Board's net position (93.0 %) reflects its investment in the utility plant (e.g., land, buildings, equipment, reservoirs and pipelines), less related debt.
 The Water Board uses the utility plant to provide services to ratepayers; consequently, the utility plant assets are not available for future spending.
 Although the Water Board's investment in capital assets are reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from services to customers (ratepayers) or other sources, since the utility plant cannot be used to liquidate these liabilities.